Pools can be used to group a set of similar fixed systems together, so they can be treated as a single Workspace for user access.

 Basic Example (Traditional Business Schedule)

-The first schedule the administrator would select only wednesday, start time 3:00 p.m., and end time 11:59 p.m.
+The second schedule the administrator would select Thursday, with start time 12:00 a.m. and end time 11:59 p.m.

 Set of Schedules For Multi-Day AutoScale Scheduling